idda-dataset/home/_pages/overview.md

   - Clear Sunset
   - Hard Rain Noon
 - 5 different camera heights (from lower to higher position)
-- 5 viewpoints with and without hood (if visible, hood different in shape and color)
+- 5 viewpoints with and without hood (if visible, hood different in shape and color):
+  - Audi TT
+  - Ford Mustang
+  - Jeep Wrangler Rubicon
+  - Volkswagen T2
+  - Bus
 - 105 different scenarios with around 16k training/testing images for each
 - Distributions of vehicles and pedestrians in the scene always changing